 Top cycling tips

 - Share this Space with other road and path users and be a cycle ambassador – Be alert, be patient and be nice!
-Use your bell or call out “Hello!” or “Excuse me!” to let others know you are there or that you want to pass.
+Don’t jump red lights!

-- Know your Highway Code – see Rules for Cyclists and You and your bicycle
+- Know your Highway Code – see also Rules for Cyclists and You and your bicycle

 - Cycle helmets (and also bike accessories and clothing) – advice from Sustrans